AirBurn0/am2playground/README.md

   Versions from v1.4.1.002 to v1.4.1.003 is supported;

-## Other FAQ
+## FAQ
 ### <b>Q</b>: Where is the source-code?
 Is the project not open-source?

-  <b>A</b>: The fact is that I messed up the code a lot, and without refactoring it seems unreadable and even can offend someone (I shouldn't have added jokes to the code).
-When I'm done with the refactoring, I'll release the project's source code to this repository.
-But until then, the project is not open source.
-You can still decompile the sources at your own risk (to see the code that even worse than in original AM2 repo) if you're interested.
+  <b>A</b>: Someday I'll upload source code to this repository.
+Or maybe not.
+As for now, this project __IS NOT__ open source!
+You can still decompile the sources at your own risk (to see the code that even worse than in original AM2 repo) if you're interested, but not allowed to steal or make any changes to it.
 ### <b>Q</b>: With which mods there is an iteration?

-  <b>A</b>: For now, it's Thaumcraft and Baubles (by Azanor), Thaumic Tinkerer (by Pixlepix), Forbidden Magic (by SpitefulFox), Blood Magic (by WayofTime), Botania (by Vazkii), Aether-Legacy (by The-Aether-Team), Traveller's Gear (by BluSunrize), Tinker's Construct (by mDiyo).
+  <b>A</b>: For now, it's Thaumcraft and Baubles (by Azanor), Thaumic Tinkerer (by Pixlepix), Forbidden Magic and Avaritia (by SpitefulFox), Blood Magic (by WayofTime), Botania (by Vazkii), Aether-Legacy (by The-Aether-Team), Traveller's Gear (by BluSunrize), Tinker's Construct (by mDiyo), Witchery (by Emoniph), and some other minor stuff.
 Some of compatabilities is more global, like Thaumcraft one, some - less, like Aether one.
-I'm currently planning Avaritia integration, and maybe more Botania stuff.
-### <b>Q</b>: Why it's incompatable with Alfheim?

-  <b>A</b>: For now, some of my addon's content works REALLY WIERD with Alfheim, so I decided to...
-Disable Alfheim.
-  Will I ever fix it?
-Who knows.
-I don't see the way of it for now.
-  If you wish to play with Alfheim, my only recommendation here - remove my addon from mods folder (not a big loss, really).
 ### <b>Q</b>: Can you make an integration for X?

   <b>A</b>: As long as it's not an Alfheim, and mod is intresting enough - sure.
 There is one problem tho - if I haven't integrated with X yet, and didn't plan to, then I simply don't know about the existence of this mod, or about what specific content needs to be added so that playing with AM2 and X can be more fun.
-### <b>Q</b>: I have a localization file/bug report/idea to suggest, what must I do?
+### <b>Q</b>: I have a localization file/bug report/idea to suggest, what should I do?

   <b>A</b>: